anasali1671/CODSOFT/README.md

 # CODSOFT
-Hello!
 This is my portfolio for my Data Science Internship!
 Here, you'll see the projects I did while I was interning at Codsoft.
 Each project shows how good I am at analyzing data, using machine learning, and solving problems.
 This repository is an Internship that contains impressive projects related to Data Science and Machine Learning.

-## These repo contains these three tasks with folders of each:

-### Task 1: Sales Prediction
+# PROJECTS Compplted in this repo

-### Task 2: Movie Rating Prediction
+1. Movie Rating Prediction with Python
+Description: In this project, I built a movie rating prediction system using Python.
+The project includes data collection, preprocessing, and the development of a machine learning model to predict movie ratings.

+2. Sales Prediction using Python
+Description: This project focuses on predicting sales for a business.
+It includes data preprocessing, exploratory data analysis, and the development of a predictive model to forecast future sales.

-### Task 3: Credit Card Fraud Detection
+4. Credit Card Fraud Detection
+Description: In the Credit Card Fraud Detection project, I developed a machine learning model to identify fraudulent credit card transactions.
+The project addresses class imbalance, preprocesses data, and uses logistic regression for classification.